OBOAcademy/obook/docs/reference/synonym-validation.md

     Some exact synonyms are not globally unique.
 For example, the acronym "ASD" is an exact synonym of the concept representing "Atrial septal defect" and "Autism Spectrum Disorder".

+#### The same synonym cannot be duplicated with different scope

+- An entity has duplicate synonyms with different properties (e.g. the same broad and related synonym).
+This causes ambiguity.

 #### The same synonym cannot be an exact synonym and a label at the same time

 - Implemented in the form of the [duplicate_label_synonym](https://robot.obolibrary.org/report_queries/duplicate_label_synonym) check implemented in ROBOT report.